biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04d-Mode-Spotlight-Research.md

 # Mode Spotlight: Research Mode

-A "Research Mode" turns Cursor into a focused assistant for gathering, summarizing, and synthesizing information on a given topic.
+The "Research Mode" **Custom Mode** turns Cursor into a focused assistant for gathering, summarizing, and synthesizing information on a given topic.
 This is incredibly useful for Product Managers investigating new features, developers exploring new technologies, or anyone needing to quickly get up to speed on a particular subject.

 ## Purpose of Research Mode